Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 is a great way for students to take responsibility for their own learning.
 They can avoid negative numbers if they are not confident or they can push themselves to calculate negative answers.
-In analysing the game more fully, rather than just playing it, the idea is for learners to develop a system for
+In analysing the game more fully, rather than just playing it, the idea is that learners can develop a system

-finding all the possible ways of making each number on the grid so they can justify which are the easiest to get.
+for finding all the possible ways of making each number on the grid, so they can justify which are the easiest to get.